GeekHubJS-team1/game/README.md

 Compete with your friends and arrange duels with them.
 Chat with other players to make your game more interesting.

-Powered by Sergey Aksenov, Vladimir Fialkovskiy, Viktor Urbanas under the guidance of Fred Cox.
+Powered by Sergey Aksenov, Viktor Urbanas under the guidance of Fred Cox.